[ Case Study ]

 So a dear friend (Ken Varga) introduced me to a woman who recently opened a little ice cream place in Astoria, Queens.
 Her name is Jane.
 She is sweet.

 Like many new business owners who are setting sail, taking the plunge, to pursue their dream, she was afraid.
-Fearful, afraid and as many new start-ups: near broke (start-up costs, rent, electric, refrigeration, etc…).
+Fearful, afraid and as many new start-ups and near broke (start-up costs, rent, electric, refrigeration, etc…) by the time she was ready to open shop.

 What can be done?